ivanpaulovich/blog/content/post/how-to-implement-clean-architecture.md

 (first step)

-The **first driving adapter** you should implement are the **test harness**.
+The **first driving adapter** you should implement are the **Test Harness**.
 And to run tests you don't need an user inteface, see how you don't need to worry about button colors and font faces?
 These tests will guide the use case implementation against a mocked database.

 (second step)

-With the knowledge acquired by the unit tests implementation you can more confident design the **user interface** then get user feedback.
+With the knowledge acquired by the unit tests implementation you can more confident design the **User Interface** then get user feedback.
 Every stage is a learning process, be open to change the use cases implementation and test harness at anytime!

 (second step)